learningequality/ka-lite/docs/usermanual/cli.rst

 The ``kalite`` command
 ======================

-Once installed, a new command ``kalite`` is available from your system's terminal':
+Once installed, a new command ``kalite`` is available from your system's terminal:

 .. code-block:: bash